sille1994/Optimization-of-Hyperparameters-in-a-Convolution-Neural-Network/README.md

 of concept, the network will be run e.g. 10 times with and without the optimization algorithm.
 The accuracy will be saved and inspected visually for significant differences between the two methods.

+# Running the programe #

+To run the unit test; Open the terminal and make sure you are in the "Hyperparameter Optimization"- folder.
+Then run: "python test_Project_CSME802.py"